 Miners strikes of 1910/1913/1946/1987

-In Johannesburg’s early days, it was more the individual who became famous.
-It was not long after that these prospectors were replaced with entrepreneurs with vast financial resources.
+In Johannesburg’s early days, it was more the individual claim prospectors and owners who became rich.
+It was not long after that, these prospectors were replaced with entrepreneurs with vast financial resources.

-The deepest gold mines in the world – approximately 4000 metres below the surface.
+The deepest gold mines in the world – over 4000 metres below the surface.

 Environmental mining issues of today covered on the gold tour

 Waste from gold mines, including the Western Basin, Eastern Basin and Central Witwatersrand mining basin.